singhanju12340/MyTeacher/content/Database/Cassendra.md

 *#**Storage Model**
 Cassandra uses LSM tree to achieve speed.
+IT uses memtable and SSTable and bloom filter to quickly findout if data exist or not in each level of LSM tree data sets.
+The data in SSTables is sorted by primary key, making it easy to find a particular key.
-Cassandra opts for an approach that favors write speed over read speed.
+`Cassandra opts for an approach that favors write speed over read speed.
-Its a masterless peer to peer communicationcluster
+Its a masterless peer to peer communication cluster

 *_**Cassandra is best suited for chats applications like discord**